10 Things to Love About Being an Independent Professional

 The freedom of creativity is a powerful thing.
 As a self-employed professional, your ideas are yours alone, and without having to run anything past a manager or team, your only criticism will come from someone already invested in your ideas, your clients!
 When you’re your own boss, no idea is ignored.

 In the words of Buckaroo Banzai, “No matter where you go, you are there.”
-As an independent consultant, you have the power and technology to run your business from anywhere.
-Whether you’re California dreamin’, or are heading down South, between cloud-based services, mobile offices, and constantly evolving technology, home truly is where the heart is.
+As an independent professional, you have the power and technology to run your business from anywhere.
+Whether you’re California dreamin’ or heading down South, between cloud-based services, mobile offices, and constantly evolving technology, home truly is where the heart is.

 The independent lifestyle provides a unique opportunity to meet people you may have never crossed paths within a typical work environment.
 After all, the key to a successful start as an independent business is networking—whether it’s via LinkedIn and social media, joining professional organizations, or attending special events, you’ll be ahead of the game when it comes to marketing yourself and getting leads.